-But I’m going to go ahead and outline why I think it’ll be the best smartphone in the world, regardless.
+But I’m going to outline why I think it’ll be the best smartphone in the world, regardless:

 It’s basically a Galaxy S7 Edge

 The point is, accidents happen.
-Rain definitely happens and there’s no point having an amazing superphone if it drowns and dies in your arms.
+Rain, in Malaysia definitely happens, and there’s no point having an amazing superphone if it drowns and dies in your arms.

-There aren’t many other waterproof flagships (let alone phablets) that can match the Note 7, so its hydrophobic tendencies definitely help it stand out from the pack.
+There aren’t many other waterproof flagships (let alone phablets) which can match the Note 7, so its hydrophobic tendencies definitely make it stand out from the pack.

 It's got a great camera

-The Note 7 also packs in the same imaging smarts as its Galaxy S7 and S7 Edge cousins, which is good news for photography fans.
+The Note 7 also packs in the same imaging smarts as its Galaxy S7 and S7 Edge cousins, which is good new for photography fans.

-That’s because this particular 12MP rear camera has already proven itself in Samsung’s existing smartphone champions: it produces sharp, detailed shots and focuses very quickly.
+That’s because this particular 12MP rear camera has already proven itself in Samsung’s existing smartphone champions, producing sharp, detailed shots with super-fast focus speeds.

-The Galaxy S7 and S7 Edge also capture impressive shots in dim conditions, thanks to the wonders of Optical Image Stabilisation (OIS), which stabilises the lens and allows for lower shutter speeds (therefore capturing more light) without resulting in much blur.
+The Galaxy S7 and S7 Edge also capture impressive shots in dim conditions too, thanks to the wonders of Optical Image Stabilisation (OIS), which stabilises the lens, allowing a longer shutter speed (and therefore capturing more light), without resulting in any blur.